AppUpgradeOrg/AppUpgrade/README.md

 # appupgrade
-Monorepo for all &lt;AppUpgrade /> code assets
+Monorepo for all &lt;AppUpgrade /> code assets.